-This program will not run 2021 but we are planning for this program to return for a spring course/ Spring break study abroad program!
+This program will not run 2022 but we are planning for this program to return for a spring course/ Spring break study abroad program in the future.
 Stay tuned for information.

 In the past, we traveled over ten days abroad to three Chinese cities: Beijing, Shanghai and Suzhou.
 In China, we participated in meetings with key business, academic, and government leaders and engage in professional site visits to many leading multi-national and domestic Chinese companies.

 We have been doing this program since 2008!
 We partner with The Asia Institute.
 This provider handles all of the logistics for the program and has been an amazing partner for this program.

 In the spirit of international collaboration, the program is designed to promote interaction among students of various cultures and backgrounds.
 INNOVATE prepares tomorrow's leaders to grapple with the issues of technology and globalization, not just in the abstract, but also through direct experience.
 Outside of the formal framework of the program, the conversations that occur during dinner and sightseeing excursions will give you the opportunity to reflect on what you have learned and to challenge your thinking about your own culture.

 To learn more- watch this video:

 As an engaged and active participant in this program, you will have the opportunity to develop:

 - an understanding of business and engineering innovation in China

 - the ability to adapt and thrive while traveling through China

 - a deeper understanding of the role that history and culture play in the development of a technology and business.